KedarJo/marketplace/README.md

 ---

-Note: WIP for deploying to Rinkeby.
-This file will be updated as this is made available.
+Note: WIP for deploying to Rinkeby testnet.
+Updates to README and repo will be posted when ready.

 ---